CoderDE/Better-Cpp-REST-SDK/README.md

 # Better-C-REST-SDK
-Contains classes and functions for better working withMS C+++ REST SDK
+Contains classes and functions for better working with the MS C++ REST SDK